Redcar

 The Teesside built-up area's Redcar subdivision had a population of 37,073 at the 2011 Census.
 The town is made up of Coatham, Dormanstown, Kirkleatham, Newcomen, West Dyke, Wheatlands and Zetland.

 It gained a town charter in 1922, from then until 1968 it was governed by the municipal borough of Redcar.
 Since the abolition of County Borough of Teesside, which existed from 1968 until 1974, the town has been unparished.

 History

 Origins

 Redcar occupies a low-lying site by the sea; the second element of its name is from Old Norse kjarr, meaning 'marsh', and the first may be either Old English (Anglo-Saxon) rēad meaning 'red' or OE hrēod 'reed'.
 The town originated as a fishing hamlet in the 14th century, trading with the larger adjacent hamlet of Coatham.
-Until the mid-19th century it was within the parish of Marske-by-the-Sea – mentioned in the Domesday book.
+Until the mid-19th century it was within the parish of Marske-by-the-Sea – mentioned in the Domesday Book of 1086.

 Zetland lifeboat

-Numerous ships have foundered off the Redcar coastline and many of their wrecks still exist.
+Numerous ships have foundered off the Redcar coastline and many of their wrecks remain.
 The Zetland is the world's oldest surviving lifeboat.
 It was built by Henry Greathead of South Shields and is housed in a volunteer-led sea-front museum.
 The lifeboat was first stationed at Redcar in 1802.